MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ## Disposition of records

 > [!NOTE]
-> The ability to see records that were automatically deleted without a disposition review is gradually rolling out to tenants during April and May 2020, so you might not see this experience immediately.
+> The ability to see records that were automatically deleted without a disposition review is still rolling out to tenants so you might not see all disposed items during this rollout period.

 Use the **Disposition** tab from the **Records Management** page to identify records that are automatically deleted.
 These items display **Records Disposed** in the **Type** column.
 For example: